-At Berry Law, we receive a large number of calls every week related to the Nebraska Sex Offender Registration Act.
+At Berry Law: Criminal Defense and Personal Injury Lawyers, we receive a large number of calls every week related to the Nebraska Sex Offender Registration Act.
 Individuals contact us with a variety of questions related to the act.
 This article will give a general overview of the Nebraska Sex Offender Registration Act, and explain what offenses require registration, the registration time period, and whether or not you can request a reduction to the number of years you must register as a sex offender.

 Offenses that Require Sex Offender Registration in Nebraska

 Nebraska’s Sex Offender Registration Act applies to people who committed and were found guilty of the following crimes in Nebraska from 1997 onward:

 - 28-313 – Kidnapping of a minor, except if you are the parent of the minor and you were not convicted of any other offense

 - 28-314or 28-315 – False imprisonment of a minor

 - 28-316.01 – Sexual abuse by a school employee

 - 28-320.01 – Second or third degree sexual assault